wp-plugins/on-site-google-analytics/on-site-google-analytics/readme.txt

 1. This screenshot shows the On Site Google Analytics toolbar with the referring sites active
 2. This screenshot shows the On Site Google Analytics toolbar with the keywords active
+3. This screenshot shows how to configure the plugin

 == Upgrade Notice ==
 add section